 Archive for February, 2011

-At AllergyKids, we are continually inspired by those like Julie Magar who are making strides to improve their own health and the health of those that they love, especially in the face of enormous challenges, and we are honored to feature their stories in the hopes that they serve as catalysts for change.
+At AllergyKids, we are continually inspired by those who are making strides to improve their own health and the health of those that they love, especially in the face of enormous challenges, and we are honored to feature their stories in the hopes that they serve as catalysts for change.
+Here is one from a woman who just might do that:

 Like many people, I grew up with a short list of common allergies—mold, dust, cats, ragweed, and a few medications.
 As a small child, these were an issue due to chronic ear infections, but as I grew older, they faded to the background.
 By the time I was a teenager, I was so concerned about my weight I wouldn’t have noticed if the allergy bus ran me over in the street as long as it was fat-free and low-calorie.
 And the truth is, unlike a lot of young girls who develop dangerous obsessions with their weight without cause, I was one who needed to keep these sorts of thoughts in mind.